Alia's Piano/music Lessons

 My first step in working with a new student is to assess what they may already know from previous music lessons, what they want to learn from me, their musical interests, and what their personal learning style is.
 I then begin to lay ground work that we can build on including sight reading abilities, technique, and theoritical knowledge of scales and chords as well as the ability to play all major/minor scales and chords.
 Students who are interested in pop and jazz will be taught all types of seventh chords and abilities to read from a lead sheet.
 Classically interested students will focus on technique, scales, and musical expression.
 Of course, every student can request to combine both interests in their lessons.

 I have taken private piano lessons since I was a little girl, at age seven.
-I've studied piano, blues, pop, and jazz.
+In college I studied piano performance and music theory.
+I've learned from teachers in the styles of blues, pop, and jazz.
 I have taught students between the ages of five and eighteen for the past five years have had very positive experiences with all ages.
 I am great with kids, patient, and flexible with all learning styles and musical preferences.

 I also teach 45 minute lessons for a $50 and hour lessons for $70.